 - Portable product power.

-SOFC companies are listed and their detailed profiles are discussed in the Company Profiles chapter.
+SOFC companies are listed and detailed profiles prepared in the Company Profiles chapter.

 Donald Saxman is an industry-recognized expert in gas separation and oil recovery through carbon dioxide injection.
 His experience in both markets and technologies for corrosion inhibitors, and industrial gas end uses informs his research.
 While working for Zellweger Analytics as a subcontractor to Boeing Aerospace, he was quality assurance manager for the design, manufacture and testing of an organic carbon monitor for the International Space Station and its water recycling system.
 Saxman has worked with BCC Research as analyst and author for more than 20 years, and his reports include market research on lithium batteries and solid oxide fuel cells.
 He holds a bachelor's degree in geology from the University of Indiana.

 The global solid oxide fuel cell market in 2011 will be worth more than $380 million, up from $360 million in 2010.
 This will result in a $530 million global market in 2016, a compound annual growth rate (CAGR) of 6.9% between 2011 and 2016 under a consensus scenario.

 The global market value of solid oxide fuel cells is forecasted to reach $335 million by 2008, rising from $123 million in 2003 at an average annual growth rate (AAGR) of 22.2%.